Research Areas

 Some of the members in our group are using advanced computational methods to explore various families of 2D materials as high-performing catalysts for the sustainable and scalable production of organic building blocks.
 Interestingly, some of our most recent research in this area has led to the prediction of a promising 2D catalyst that our experimental collaborators are currently synthesizing and testing in the laboratory.

-Metal Oxides Catalysis
+Metal Oxides and Alloys Catalysis

 Besides the application of TMOs in electrocatalysis, in our group we are very interested in the modelling of TMOs for catalytic reactions under thermal conditions, including (but not limited to) CO oxidation, solid oxide fuel cells, and the activation of non-polar molecules such as H2 and CH4.
 To model TMOs we mostly employ periodic density functional theory (DFT) methods except in the case of highly correlated TMOs, for which we use DFT+U following the rotationally invariant approach of Dudarev et al.